anxkhn/azure-ai-900-exam-prep/questions.md

 What are two tasks that can be performed by using the Computer Vision service?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Train a custom image classification model.
+A.  Train a custom image classification model.
-2. Detect faces in an image.
+B.  Detect faces in an image.
-3. Recognize handwritten text.
+C.  Recognize handwritten text.
-4. Translate the text in an image between languages.
+D.  Translate the text in an image between languages.

 **Answer(s):** B,C